jinbin-im/jinbin-im.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 Department of Architectural Engineering.
-Faculty of Engineering.
 Hanyang University.

 profile:
   align: right